 Prescription weight-loss drugs

-Who is a candidate for weight-loss drugs?
+Who can take weight-loss drugs?

 How well do weight-loss drugs work?